hyperfocalHQ/pollen/README.md

 [![Version](https://img.shields.io/npm/v/pollen-css.svg?style=flat)](https://www.npmjs.com/package/pollen-css) ![Size](https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size)

-Pollen is a standards-driven, utility-first CSS library inspired by [Tailwind](https://tailwindcss.com/).
-It generates a configurable collection of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that can be used anywhere to encourage consistency, maintainability, and rapid development.
+Pollen is a standards-driven, utility-first library of configurable CSS variables.
+It can be used in any stack to encourage consistency, maintainability, and rapid development.
+It can be easily extended and act as a build tool for your own robust design systems.

 ### What it looks like